Table of Contents

 - What Are Teens Reaction to Having Their Own Prepaid Card?

-- Are Prepaid Cards or Mobile Payments Better for Teens?
+- Prepaid Cards vs Mobile Payments, Which is Better for Teens?

-- Are Prepaid Cards an Effective Method for Teaching Teens to Learn About Money?
+- Are Prepaid Cards an Effective Method for Teaching Kids About Money Management?

-- What Are Parents Looking When Getting a Prepaid Card for Their Teenage Kid?
+- What Are Parents Looking When in a Prepaid Card for Their Children?

 - Is the Money Protected if My Child Loses Their Prepaid Card?